-To rank higher in YouTube’s search pages, take a cue from your own SEO practices.
+To rank higher in YouTube’s search pages, take a cue from your own video SEO best practices.
 Google has since indexed YouTube videos in its own search engine results pages, so you have to combine both your SEO and video creation tactics.

 These video search engine optimization factors will not only rank your videos but will also boost engagement and conversion rates for your YouTube content.

 - Video thumbnail

 1. Establish metrics to track

 Setting the metrics that you want to meet is the first step in optimizing YouTube videos, or any optimization efforts for that matter.